 The Hadley and Walker circulations

-AR5 reported low confidence in trends in the strength of the Hadley circulation (HC) and the Walker circulation (WC) due to uncertainties in available reanalysis datasets and the large interannual-to-decadal variability of associated circulation patterns.
+The AR5 reported low confidence in trends in the strength of the Hadley circulation (HC) and the Walker circulation (WC) due to uncertainties in available reanalysis datasets and the large interannual-to-decadal variability of associated circulation patterns.
 However, AR5 indicated a likely widening of the tropical belt since the 1970s, albeit with large uncertainty in the magnitude of this change.
 There was high confidence that the post-1990s strengthening trends of the Pacific WC reversed its weakening observed from the mid-19th century to the 1990s.